CrayLabs/SmartSim/doc/experiment.rst

       exp = Experiment("name-of-experiment", launcher="slurm")  # slurm launcher

-  To instruct SmartSim attempt to find a launcher on your machine, set the `launcher` argument to `"auto"` during ``Experiment`` initialization as shown below:
+  To instruct SmartSim to search for a launcher on your machine, set the `launcher` argument to `"auto"` during ``Experiment`` initialization as shown below:

   .. code-block:: python